OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-32.md

 Rejoice, O nations, with his people; for he will avenge the blood of his servants, and will take vengeance on his adversaries, and will make atonement for his land and people.

 ## Deuteronomy 32:44
-Moses came and recited all the words of this song in the hearing of the people, he and Joshua the son of Nun.
+Moses came and spoke all the words of this song in the hearing of the people, he and Joshua the son of Nun.

 ## Deuteronomy 32:45
 And when Moses had finished speaking all these words to all Israel,